Chui99/Emission_Control_Cost_and_Efficiency/README.md

 # Emission_Control_Cost_and_Efficiency
-Collect cost and efficiency information for air pollution controls used by US fossil fuel power plants
+This project is going to collect cost and efficiency information for air pollution controls used by US fossil fuel power plants